 Depending on the geology, there may be and adequate supply of pure water relatively near the surface, or you may need to drill into deep water-bearing rock to get adequate flow and flow.
 Based on their knowledge of local conditions, an experienced well driller or hydrologist can help determine the best strategy.

 There are also practical concerns about distance from the house and access of drilling equipment and for maintenance.
+A site far from the house will increase the costs of wiring and plumbing from well to house.
 In addition, you may have preferences, such as not wanting the well in your front yard or in the middle of your future garden – so make sure you approve of the well site before drilling begins.

 In some rural areas, homeowners still get their water from shallow, dug wells.
 Historically, these were dug by hand to just below the water table and lined with fieldstone, brick, or interlocking concrete tile (in newer wells), and capped with wood, stone, or concrete cover.
 They were typically 3 or 4 feet in diameter and typically from 10 to 30 or so feet deep, but in some cases were over 50 ft. deep.
 In the old days, a bucket or hand pump was commonly used, but most now use an electric pump.